jpmacmanus/jpmacmanus.me/_posts/2022-11-24-manifoldhistory.md

 We give a brief introduction to Ricci flow, and describe how Hamilton and Perelman used it to complete the proof of the Poincaré conjecture.

 In short, Ricci flow is a method of continuously deforming a Riemannian metric, in a way that mimics the heat equation.
 In order to make this more precise, we need to briefly introduce *Ricci curvature*, which is in some sense a directional version of the usual notion of scalar curvature.
-We will introduce it in the context of Riemannian surfaces,\footnote{} for the sake of exposition, as in higher dimensions things get quite a bit more complicated.
+We will introduce it in the context of Riemannian surfaces, for the sake of exposition, as in higher dimensions things get quite a bit more complicated.
 This is a bit cheeky, as in two dimensions we actually have that Ricci curvature and scalar curvature differ by a constant factor of 2.
 Nevertheless, we will press on.
 This brief description is due to Tao [32].

 Recall that a Riemannian metric $$g$$ on a surface $$M$$ allows us to discuss not just distance, but the ideas of *angle* and *area* too.
 Let $$\angle(x,r \theta, v)$$ denote the angular sector based at $$x$$, with angle $$\theta$$ and radius $$r$$, centered on the tangent vector $$v$$.
 Let $$|\angle(x,r, \theta, v)|$$ denote the area of this segment.
 Recall that such a segment in Euclidean space will have area $$\frac 1 2 \theta r^2$$, but such a segment in $$M$$ may have a slightly different area.